Content Index

 If a result involves or appears to involve a prescription-only injectable (Schedule 4), do not post the before/after.

-TGA’s 2025 FAQs explicitly warn that B&A photos that make it apparent the “after” is due to a prescription‑only cosmetic injectable are likely an unlawful advertisement.
+Recent TGA guidance and FAQs warn that before-and-after images that make it apparent the ‘after’ is due to a prescription-only cosmetic injectable are likely to be unlawful advertising.

 Plain English: If a reasonable consumer would think the “after” photo happened because of an injectable → don’t post it.